Tallest Mountains in the World

 Mount Makalu (8485m) [Nepal/Tibet]

 Mount Makalu ranks as the world’s fifth-highest peak.
 In addition, it was first summited in 1955 by a Frenchman, Jean Franco.
 The peak’s highest point is 8485 meters above sea level.

 This mountain’s name comes from Nepalese folklore.
 Shiva, the Hindu god, is reflected in the name.
 It’s also one of the most challenging peaks to reach.
-Furthermore, climbing gets more difficult during the moderate season, and the most challenging season is winter.
+Furthermore, the climbing gets more difficult during the moderate season, and the most challenging season is winter.

 At this peak, there are about 30 fatalities.
 Climbers will face additional difficulty on Makalu.
 It won’t be easy to climb this majestic mountain without sufficient training and experience.

 This mountain’s breathtaking views give trekkers a whole bundle of adventure.
-Furthermore, the mountain’s edge and challenges are perilous.
+Furthermore, the mountain’s edge and challenges are complex.
 Makalu’s edges make trekking more challenging.
 It will be a bit risky during the cold season.